Zelina Vega

 Thea Megan Trinidad Büdgen (born December 27, 1990) is an American professional wrestler.
-She is signed to WWE, where she performs on the SmackDown brand under the ring name Zelina (shortened from her previous ring name Zelina Vega).
+She is best known for her tenure in WWE under the ring name Zelina Vega.

-Trinidad is also known for her time in Total Nonstop Action Wrestling (TNA), where she performed under the ring name Rosita, and she was a one-time TNA Knockouts Tag Team Champion (with Sarita), and for various independent promotions under her real name.
-In 2017, she debuted on WWE's NXT brand under the ring name Zelina Vega, where she predominantly served as the manager of Andrade "Cien" Almas.
+Trinidad performed under the ring name Rosita for Total Nonstop Action Wrestling (TNA), where she worked from 2011 to 2013.
+She was a part of the Mexican-America stable and was paired with Sarita, winning the TNA Knockouts Tag Team Championship.
+In 2017, she debuted on WWE's NXT brand under the ring name Zelina Vega, where she predominantly served as the manager of Andrade "Cien" Almas, being called-up to the main roster.
 WWE released Trinidad in November 2020, but re-signed her less than six months later.
-Trinidad's ring name was temporarily changed to Queen Zelina after her Queen's Crown tournament win.
-She is a former one-time WWE Women's United States Champion and one-time WWE Women's Tag Team Champion (with Carmella).
+During her second stint, she won the Queen's Crown tournament (temporarily changed her name to Queen Zelina) the WWE Women's United States Championship and the WWE Women's Tag Team Championship.
+During her last months with WWE, she became the manager of her husband Aleister Black until their release in 2026.